B2B spending on social media has substantially increased in the past 12 months, and it will go higher.CMO survey August 2021

 However, it hit the nail on the head when it launched a virtual background contest.
 Therein it asked its users to upload a video/photo with the most creative background while using Zoom and in turn awarded the best three submissions every month.
 The prizes were worth the user’s time and effort, and the campaign was a huge success.

 Zoom exponentially grew into a million followers on Twitter and 116,000 followers on Instagram, driving up engagement substantially.
-More than 50,000 people signed up for the contest and Zoom witnessed a huge rise in the number of new users.
+Lead generation was a success as more than than 50,000 people signed up for the contest, and Zoom witnessed a huge rise in the number of new users.
 The contest was a creative way to engage the users and get them involved with the company.
 The year the contest was launched, the annual revenue of Zoom grew to $2.6 billion from $623 million the previous year.

 #4 Ask The Expert: Intuit Quickbooks